 - Based on the actual cost of the school

 - Designed to cover tuition, books and general cost of attendance

 - Prompt, with payments beginning as soon as the disbursements begin

-Federal college loans for parents are on a fixed interest rate, according to the U.S. Department of Education, and that rate stands at 6.41 percent.
+Federal college loans for parents have a fixed interest rate and that rate stands at 6.31% for the 2016-17 academic year.
 Since the interest rate is fixed, it won’t change during the life of the loan.
 As long as the loan is open and active, that’s the interest rate that will apply.
-In addition, there is a 4.204 percent origination fee attached, but that might be the only additional fee a family is asked to pay.
+In addition, there is a 4.276% origination fee attached, but that will be the only additional fee a family is asked to pay.

 Federal loans are provided by the government, but they’re serviced by private companies that have contracts with the government.
-These servicers may not be able to adjust the terms of the loan in any way, but they are the officials who will take payments from families, and they’re quick to call if payments are missed.
+These servicers follow rules determined by the government.
+They are the officials who will take payments and manage the loan.